tholden/dynareOBC/README.md

           * `EstimationPrior=STRING` (default: `FlatPrior`)
                Specifies the function containing the prior to be used in maximum a posteriori estimation.
 The default prior results in maximum likelihood estimates being returned.
-The function should accept a single argument giving the vector of parameters to be estimated, including the measumerent error variances in the final elements of the vector.
+The function should accept a single argument giving the vector of parameters to be estimated, in the order they appear in the datafile, including the measumerent error variances in the final elements of the vector.
 The function should return the log prior density at that point (up to a constant).
           * `EstimationFixedPointMaxIterations=INTEGER` (default: `1000`)
                The maximum number of iterations used to evaluate the stationary distribution of the non-linear filter.
           * `EstimationSkipStandardErrors`